ivanzuglic/RISC-V-core/README.md

 # RISC-V-core
-My implementation of RISC-V core in TL-Verilog and SystemVerilog
+My implementation of RISC-V core in SystemVerilog and TL-Verilog.